Chessplus: Gameplay

-Castling

-Castling may be done with a combined rook.
-Just like in regular chess, the rook must not have previously moved.
-In other words, if a knight moved to combine with a rook, castling is possible, but if that rook moved to combine with the knight, then castling is no longer allowed for that rook.

-En passant

-Similar to the castling rules, can only be used on a combination of 2 pawns.
-If the combination is, for example, a biawn, the combination of a bishop and a pawn, then en passant is not allowed.
+Chessplus plays mostly like normal chess, albeit with a new system, known as "merging".
+When a piece, besides the king, moves onto a square with another piece of its own colour, they will be "merged".
+Pieces may "split", and leave a merge, by making one of their moves.
+Merged rooks may castle if the rook side hasn't moved, and en passant can only be performed by merged of two pawns.

 Inspiration

-The game was inspired by an illegal move made by Aimee Simpson, one of the members of the Chessplus Team, when she was playing chess with her father, Christian Simpson.
-Aimee had moved her rook onto the same square as one of her pawns, confusing Christian.
-On Aimee's next move, she promoted her roawn to a queen.
+The game was inspired by an illegal move made by Aimee Simpson, one of the members of the Chessplus Team, when she was playing chess with her father, Christian.
+Aimee had moved her rook onto the same square as one of her pawns, confusing him.
+On Aimee's next move, she promoted her fusion of pieces to a queen while exclaiming that she was going to beat him.